moon0deva/securityauit/README.md

-# Advanced Linux Security Audit Tool - Ultimate v6.0
+# Advanced Linux Security Audit Tool v6.0

 A professional-grade Linux security auditing tool that performs comprehensive system security analysis with beautiful HTML and PDF reports. **No external dependencies required** - works on any Linux distribution.